dart-lang/site-www/src/tools/pub/dependencies.md

 It’s important to actively manage your dependencies and ensure that your packages use the freshest versions possible.
-If any of your dependencies are stale, then you end up with not only a stale version of that single package, but potentially also with stale versions of any other package in your dependency graph that indirectly depends on that package.
+If any dependency is stale,
+then you might have not only a stale version of that package, but also stale versions of other packages in your dependency graph that depend on that package.
 These stale versions can have a negative impact on the stability, performance, and quality of apps.